-PHYS 130H HON: College Physics I (1 Hour)
+PHYS 130H HON: College Physics I\ (1 Hour) Prerequisites: Honors department approval.

 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.